hafismuh/myblog/content/_index.md

 Hi, I'm Fizz.
-I'm an IT Support with 5+ years of experience in various hardware issues, software, network, etc. I'm seeking to leverage wide spectrum of IT knowledge and tech skills.
+I'm an IT Support with 5+ years of experience in computer troubleshooting, server, hardware and software, network configuration, and other related IT devices.
+Leveraged wide spectrum of tech knowledge and skills.